-The current trading fees are published on the Platform Specification page.
+The current trading fees are published on the Contract Specification page.

 The fee rates at Xena Exchange depend on the monthly trading volumes; the more you trade, the lower the fees (or the larger the rebates) you have.

 A taker is a trader who removes liquidity from the market by submitting market or stop orders.
 The taker fees are higher than those for makers.

 A maker is a trader who adds liquidity to the order book by placing limit orders that are not executed immediately.
 If another trader hits your limit order in the order book, the resulting trade will be a maker's trade for you, and you will have a lower fee.

 If you send a limit order that executes partially upon hitting the book and then rests in the book, its first part will be treated as a taker order and the remaining part as a maker order.

 Makers who trade contracts get rebates.
 Rebates are collected during the day and are deposited to your account at midnight (UTC).